-In order to fulfil requirements in Section 25 third subsection litera d last sentence, relevant parts of the Norwegian Oil and Gas' Guideline 122, can be used.
+In order to fulfil the requirement in Section 25 third subsection litera d last sentence, relevant parts of the Offshore Norge's guideline 122, can be used.
 Reference is also made to the Framework Regulations Section 11 and the Activities Regulations Section 25.